02Manas-jha/Honeypot/README.md

    cd honeypot-project

 2. Usage
-    Running the Honeypot
+    - Running the Honeypot

-        Start the honeypot:
     ```bash
     python honypot.py

-    Logs will be generated and saved in the honeypot_logs/ directory.
+    - Logs will be generated and saved in the honeypot_logs/ directory.

-    Testing the Honeypot
+    - Testing the Honeypot

-    Use the stimulation script to simulate attack scenarios:
+    - Use the stimulation script to simulate attack scenarios:
     ```bash
     python honeypot_sim.py